Act 1, Scene 1

 That looks so many fathoms to the sea

-Something is rotten in the state of Denmark.
-(I.iv.95)
+[S]omething is rotten in the state of Denmark. (line 95)

-In this line from Act I, Marcellus quips that something in Denmark is rotten, a metaphor that invokes images of decay and corruption.
+In this classic line, the Elsinore watchman Marcellus quips that something within Denmark is “rotten,” a metaphor that invokes images of corruption and decay.
 Marcellus speaks this line just after the Ghost lures Hamlet away to talk to him.
-At this point in the play, the audience already knows about Gertrude’s hasty remarriage to Claudius, her late husband’s brother, but they will soon learn the even more rotten truth about how Old Hamlet died.
-As the play progresses, the pomp and circumstance of Denmark’s royal court proves to be a thin veneer for its underlying corruption.
+At this point in the play, the audience already knows about Queen Gertrude’s hasty remarriage to Claudius, her late husband’s brother, but they will soon learn the even more rotten truth about how the previous king died.
+As the play progresses, the pomp and circumstance of Denmark’s royal court will prove to be a thin veneer for its underlying corruption.